OGRECave/ogre/Docs/src/manual.md

 ## AnimableObject

-Ogre::AnimableObject is an abstract interface that any class can extend in order to provide access to a number of [AnimableValue](#AnimableValue)s.
-It holds a ’dictionary’ of the available animable properties which can be enumerated via the getAnimableValueNames method, and when its createAnimableValue method is called, it returns a reference to a value object which forms a bridge between the generic animation interfaces, and the underlying specific object property.
+Ogre::AnimableObject is an abstract interface that any class can implement in order to provide advertise that it has animable properties.
+The interface provides methods to list the animable properties, and to create Ogre::AnimableValue objects which can be used to animate those properties.

 One example of this is the Ogre::Light class.
-It extends AnimableObject and provides AnimableValues for properties such as "diffuseColour" and "attenuation".
+It extends AnimableObject and provides AnimableValues for properties such as @c "diffuseColour" and @c "attenuation".
 Animation tracks can be created for these values and thus properties of the light can be scripted to change.
 Other objects, including your custom objects, can extend this interface in the same way to provide animation support to their properties.

 <a name="AnimableValue"></a><a name="AnimableValue-1"></a>

 ## AnimableValue

-When implementing custom animable properties, you have to also implement a number of methods on the AnimableValue interface - basically anything which has been marked as unimplemented.
+When implementing custom animable properties, you have to also implement a number of methods on the Ogre::AnimableValue interface - basically anything which has been marked as unimplemented.
 These are not pure virtual methods simply because you only have to implement the methods required for the type of value you’re animating.
 Again, see the examples in Light to see how this is done.

 @page Instancing Instancing